Jbleezy/BO2-Reimagined/README.md

 * 1 afterlife max in solo
 * Entering afterlife no longer takes 2 additional seconds if the player had Electric Cherry
 * Afterlife player model has collision
+* Key no longer shows on HUD
 * Plane parts are shared in coop
 * Plane parts must be all acquired to craft
-* Plane no longer has to be refueled after first use
+* Plane no longer has to be refueled
 * Plane reappears immediately after coming back from the Golden Gate Bridge
 * Electric chairs appear immediately after crashing at the Golden Gate Bridge
 * Zombies spawn sooner after crashing at the Golden Gate Bridge
-* Key no longer shows on HUD
 * Decreased starting room doors cost from 1000 to 750
 * Opening one of the starting room doors no longer opens the other
 * Brutus no longer spawns if no doors have been opened